 - If you make edits to past invoices or payments and don't correctly update the payment date

 - If you add backdated payments (payments with a date in the past)

 - When insurance payments are added, they could span sessions from previous months (and previous reports)

 Important: For these reasons, we recommend that you save Pay Periods (especially if you deal with insurance payments) so if anything changes, you'll have an accurate record of what changed.

 - Reviewing past Pay Periods and checking for adjustments is a necessary process in any payroll workflow.
 Pay Period Snapshots provide a historical record so you know what you paid last time and you can easily note any changes.
 If a clinician asks you where you got the numbers for their payment, or why an adjustment is made, you’ll be able to refer back to your Pay Period history.

-Note: We’re working on making it easier to look for and identify adjustments, and then will take the next step to alert you when these adjustments happen.
+Note: We’re working on making it easier to identify adjustments.
 If you have any suggestions on the best way that we can communicate when an adjustment happens based on how you manage payroll for your practice, we'd love for you to contribute your idea to our Community Forum by adding to our Ideas and Suggestions section.